 K-drama Goblin (‘Guardian: The Lonely and Great God’ for the official English title; ‘도깨비 – 쓸쓸하고 찬란하神’ for the Korean equivalent) is definitely one of the most-watched dramas of recent years in Korea.
 You can tell it from the fact that its final episode got the highest average viewership (20.5%) among every cable drama so far.
 It even recorded a peak at 22.1% which was a remarkable figure for cable dramas!
-Personally, this is the only K-drama of which I’ve watched the whole episodes repeatedly.
-Everything was spot on, including characters, actors and actresses, their acting, soundtracks, and the story line….
-I can list on and on! (okay, maybe except too many product placements across the episodes…) Never did I feel this strong about K-dramas before Goblin (Guardian), I really wanted to follow the traces of the Shin-Tak couples.
+Personally, this is the only K-drama where I’ve watched all the episodes repeatedly.
+Everything was spot on, including characters, actors and actresses, their acting, soundtracks, and the storyline… I can list on and on! (okay, maybe except for too many product placements across the episodes…) Never did I feel this strong about K-dramas before Goblin (Guardian), I really wanted to follow the traces of the Shin-Tak couples.

 The must-visit spot from Goblin (Guardian): Jumunjin Breakwater

 While the drama Goblin (Guardian) left a lot of atmospheric filming locations, many of them were not ideal to visit in winter.
 I managed to pick one though, which I would claim is the most representative of the drama. 🙂